 The second courtyard connect with the 3rd one through Ganesh pole ( A highly decorated and ornamented gate).
 In the corner you can see their hot bath arrangement.
 This third courtyard was the private place and no common people could enter in this area.

 As you enter through Ganesh pole you see a Sheesh Mahal (mirror palace) in the left and other marble building in right Sukh Mahal ( Pleasure hall) and a beautiful garden in between.
-A beautiful garden in the center of Moatha lake can be seen from here.
+From here, you can have a nice view of beautiful garden in the center of Moatha lake.

 Sheesh Mahal is always be a main attraction of any palace.
 This chamber is decorated with lakhs of small mirror that look beautiful and any smaller light within it lit the whole chamber.

 It lies in the behind of this third courtyard, which was the Palace of Man Singh I. It is the oldest part of the fort that was build during the reign of Raja Man Singh I (1589–1614).
 At the center of this courtyard a pillared structure know as Baradari or pavilion.
-This pavilion was used as the meeting venue by the maharanis (queens of the royal family).
-This pavilion is surrounded with several small rooms with open balconies but today not in good condition.
+This pavilion was the meeting venue of the maharanis (queens of the royal family).
+This pavilion have with several small rooms around, with open balconies but today not in good condition.
 Main focus of maintenance seems only up to third courtyard because of Sheesh Mahal and Garden.
 This older part is in ruin and look like a haunted place, even not much visitor come to this area.